Generic Name: bumetanide (bue-MET-a-nide)

 Brand Name: Generic only.
 No brands available.

-Bumex is used for:
+Bumex are used for:

 Treating swelling caused by excess body water associated with heart failure or kidney or liver disease.
 It may also be used for other conditions as determined by your doctor.